elivz/vz_address.ee_addon/README.markdown

     {address_field:postal_code}
     {address_field:country [code="yes"]}

 Output particular pieces of the address.
-If you use the parameter `code="yes"` on the country tag, you will the the international country code rather than the full name.
+If you use the parameter `code="yes"` on the country tag, you will get the the international country code rather than the full name.

 ### Tag Pair ###